Inland Empire (film)

-Inland Empire is a 2006 film (Note: See the corresponding section of this article for further information regarding the film's genre.) written, directed, and produced by David Lynch in his tenth and final directional feature film before his death in 2025.
-Released with the tagline "A Woman in Trouble", the film follows the fragmented and nightmarish events surrounding a Hollywood actress (Laura Dern) who begins to take on the personality of a character she plays in a supposedly cursed film production.
-An international co-production between the United States, France, and Poland, it was completed over three years and shot primarily in Los Angeles and Łódź.
-The process marked several firsts for Lynch: the film was shot without a finished screenplay, instead being largely developed on a scene-by-scene basis; and it was shot entirely in low-resolution digital video by Lynch himself using a handheld Sony camcorder rather than traditional film stock.
+Inland Empire is a 2006 film written, directed, shot, edited, and scored by David Lynch, who produced it alongside Mary Sweeney.
+The film stars Laura Dern as a Hollywood actress who begins to take on the personality of a character she plays in a supposedly cursed film production, causing fragmented and nightmarish events to unfold.
+It has defied categorization, with its genre being variously interpreted as drama, experimental, fantasy, horror, mystery, neo-noir, psychological thriller, and surrealist.
+(Note: Attributed to multiple sources.)

-The cast includes such Lynch regulars as Laura Dern, Justin Theroux, Harry Dean Stanton, and Grace Zabriskie, as well as Jeremy Irons, Karolina Gruszka, Peter J. Lucas, Krzysztof Majchrzak, and Julia Ormond.
-There are also brief appearances by a host of additional actors, including Nastassja Kinski, Laura Harring, Terry Crews, Mary Steenburgen, Diane Ladd, and William H. Macy.
-The voices of Harring, Naomi Watts, and Scott Coffey are included in excerpts from Lynch's 2002 Rabbits online project.
-The film's cinematography, editing, score, and sound design were by Lynch, with pieces by a variety of other musicians also featured, including Beck, Nina Simone, Kroke, Dave Brubeck, and Krzysztof Penderecki.
-The title borrows its name from a metropolitan area in Southern California.
+A co-production between the United States, France, and Poland, Inland Empire takes its name from a Californian metropolitan area.
+It was completed over a three-year period, shooting primarily in Los Angeles and Łódź.
+The process marked several firsts for Lynch: the film was shot without a finished screenplay, instead being largely developed on a scene-by-scene basis, and was filmed entirely by Lynch on low-resolution digital video with a handheld Sony DSR-PD150 camcorder.

-Inland Empire premiered at the 63rd Venice International Film Festival where Lynch was awarded the Golden Lion for Lifetime Achievement.
-It tied the second-best film of 2007 by Cahiers du cinéma and was listed among Sight and Sounds films of the decade, as well as The Guardians "10 most underrated movies of the decade".
+The cast includes frequent Lynch collaborators such as Dern, Justin Theroux, Harry Dean Stanton, and Grace Zabriskie, as well as Jeremy Irons, Karolina Gruszka, Peter J. Lucas, Krzysztof Majchrzak, and Julia Ormond.
+Brief appearances are made by additional actors including Terry Crews, Laura Harring, Nastassja Kinski, Diane Ladd, William H. Macy, and Mary Steenburgen.
+The voices of Harring, Naomi Watts, and Scott Coffey are also heard in scenes where characters watch excerpts of Lynch's short online horror series Rabbits (2002).
+The soundtrack features a variety of musicians such as Beck, Dave Brubeck, Kroke, Krzysztof Penderecki, and Nina Simone.

+Inland Empire premiered at the 63rd Venice International Film Festival, where Lynch was awarded the Golden Lion for Lifetime Achievement.
+In a publicity stunt intended to increase Dern's chances of nomination for the Academy Award for Best Actress, which was ultimately unsuccessful, Lynch chatted to bystanders on Hollywood Boulevard while sitting in a director's chair placed between a live cow and a large poster of Dern.
+The film grossed $4.4 million on a budget of around $3 million.
+It was named the joint-second-best film of 2006 (Note: Shared with Quentin Tarantino's Death Proof and Jia Zhangke's Still Life.) by Cahiers du Cinéma, and was listed on Sight and Sounds films of the decade, as well as The Guardians 10 most underrated movies of the decade.
 The film was remastered by Lynch and Janus Films in 2022.
+Lynch died in 2025, making Inland Empire his final feature film.